prgumd/GapFlyt/Code/flownet2-tf/README.md

 * `flownet_css` (can edit test.py to use css-ft-sd weights)
 * `flownet_sd`

-`**NOTE:**  We use flownet2 for all our experiments.`
+**NOTE: We use flownet2 for all our experiments.**

 ### References
 [1] E. Ilg, N. Mayer, T. Saikia, M. Keuper, A. Dosovitskiy, T. Brox FlowNet 2.0: Evolution of Optical Flow Estimation with Deep Networks, IEEE Conference in Computer Vision and Pattern Recognition (CVPR), 2017.
-[2] Samoepose's FlowNet2-tf Implementation: https://github.com/sampepose/flownet2-tf
+[2] Sampepose's FlowNet2-tf Implementation: https://github.com/sampepose/flownet2-tf